LipSurf/plugins/docs/langs.md

   You can localize all the things that make sense to: pretty names, descriptions, match patterns etc.

-  The `commands` property should be an object with keys of command names that match the command names they localize and of type `ILocalizedCmd`.
+  The `commands` property should be an object with keys of command names that match the command names they localize and of type [`ILocalizedCommand`](/api-reference/command.md#ilocalizedcommand)).

 <<< @/docs/assets/HelloWorld.ja.ts